freeCodeCamp/freeCodeCamp/guide/english/computer-science/ports/index.md

 * 80 - http
 * 110 - pop3
 * 143 - imap
+* 156 - sql service
 * 194 - irc
 * 443 - https
+* 561 - monitor

+-->Ports 0 to 1023 are Well-Known Ports.
+-->Ports 1024 to 49151 are Registered Ports (often registered by a software developer to designate a particular port for their application)
+-->Ports 49152 to 65535 are Public Ports

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->